mkcr-innovations/integration-app-client/client/docs/CreateIntegrationLevelDataSourceDto.md

 ### NewCreateIntegrationLevelDataSourceDto

-`func NewCreateIntegrationLevelDataSourceDto(key string, name string, ) *CreateIntegrationLevelDataSourceDto`
+`func NewCreateIntegrationLevelDataSourceDto(key string, ) *CreateIntegrationLevelDataSourceDto`

 NewCreateIntegrationLevelDataSourceDto instantiates a new CreateIntegrationLevelDataSourceDto object This constructor will assign default values to properties that have it defined,